taylordotfish/freeze/README.md

 Version 0.1.2

-Freeze is an LV2 plugin for freezing tracks in a digital audio workstation;
-i.e., temporarily rendering a track as audio to reduce CPU/DSP load, as tracks with large chains of CPU-heavy effects can make [buffer underruns][0] (xruns) quite common.
+Freeze is an LV2 plugin for freezing tracks in a digital audio workstation—that is, temporarily rendering a track as audio to reduce CPU/DSP load, as tracks with large chains of CPU-heavy effects can make [buffer underruns][0] (xruns) quite common.
 Some DAWs like Ardour support track freezing to a certain extent, but Ardour, for example, cannot freeze MIDI tracks.